Skip to content

 • The right to a lunch break depends on the duration of the work shift.
 Check your collective agreement for details.
 For the employee to be entitled to a lunch break, the work shift usually needs to last for more than six or seven hours.

-• The duration of a coffee break is specified in the collective agreement.
+• The right to coffee breaks is specified in the collective agreements.

 • You have the right to go to the bathroom at other times, too.
 You don’t have to wait until the coffee or lunch break.